HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/community_provisioning.md

 # Creating a community provisioning URL for mobile users {#community_provisioning .task}

-This section describes how to create a provisioning URL that automatically creates an HCL Sametime® community definition on mobile devices running Google Android or Apple iOS, so users can easily connect to Sametime.
+This section describes how to create a provisioning URL that automatically creates a Sametime community definition on mobile devices running Google Android or Apple iOS, so users can easily connect to Sametime.

-A mobile user cannot connect to the Sametime Proxy Server without a special mobile community definition that provides details needed for the connection.
-Creating the mobile community is often frustrating for users because they do not have ready access to required information such as the Sametime Proxy Server's hostname and port.
+A mobile user cannot connect to the Sametime server without a special mobile community definition that provides details needed for the connection.
+Creating the mobile community is often frustrating for users because they do not have ready access to required information such as the Sametime proxy server's hostname and port.
 A provisioning URL for the mobile community makes it easy for users to connect to Sametime from their mobile devices after installing the client.

 To connect to Sametime, the user simply taps the provisioning link or scans the associated QR code, and then: